MMC calculator

 dV/dt rating V/uS

-Tesla coil parameters – Example is a medium sized DRSSTC
+Tesla coil parameters – Examples are small, medium and large

 Frequency kHz